 A single zone ductless split unit will normally cover one room – just make sure the BTUs are high enough to cool the square footage in the room.

 If you want to cool more than one area, a multiple zone split system applies two, three, or four (depending on the model) indoor units to one condenser.

-Wall Mounted Units→
+Wall Mounted Ductless

-This type of air conditioner fits through a hole in exterior wall in order to vent to the outside.
+This type of air conditioner fits through a hole in the exterior wall in order to vent to the outside.
 You must install a sleeve in your wall to support the weight of the unit.
 Sleeves are sold separately and should be purchased with the air conditioner to be sure you have the proper fit.
-It is also important to know the construction of you home and how thick or deep your wall is – this will help you determine what type of wall air conditioner you can purchase.
-If the wall does not have an existing hole, consider professional installation
+It is also important to know the construction of your home and how thick or deep your wall is – this will help you determine what type of wall air conditioner you can purchase.
+If the wall does not have an existing hole, consider professional installation.

 PTAC units are beneficial because they can efficiently cool and heat a room from a single unit.
 To cool, the unit’s compressor pumps refrigerant to cool the coils, which attracts heat and humidity, that then exhausted to the outside.
 To heat, this functionality is reversed.

 The standard size of a PTAC is 42” wide and has to be installed into an external sleeve with an exterior grille that are both sold separately.
 A professional best installs these units.

 Portable air conditioners are very versatile units that can be easily moved from room to room and are perfect for bedrooms, garages, even a dorm room.
 They have wheels and are compact (usually 2’-3’ tall).
 Condensation is either collected in a bucket, redistributed through a hole, or recycled through the air, but the hot air needs to vent to the outside.
 A hose, usually 3” to 5” in diameter, attaches to the air conditioner then vents through a window, sliding door, wall or ceiling.